-3.3 Reasons Why Business Should be Ethical
+1.5 Reasons Why Business Should be Ethical

-At the long run, it pays, not only the public but also businesses, to be ethical.
-The following reasons given on why business should be ethical explains the various advantages an ethical business gains because it is ethical.
+Are there reasons why business should be ethical?
+In the long run, it pays, not only the public but also businesses, to be ethical.
+The following reasons given on why business should be ethical explain the various advantages an ethical business gains because it is ethical.